Apatampa

-Apatampa is a dance performed by the Fanti's in Ghana.
-Historically, It is believed that, the name of the dance was derived from an incident that happened a long time ago where a giant use to attack and kill the Fante men at night.
-One night, when the giant was fighting the last man, a woman appeared and danced gracefully to distract the fight which gain the attention of everyone.
-She was praised for separating the fight (apata ampa in Fante).
+Apatampa is a dance performed by the Fanti people in Ghana.
+Historically, It is believed that, the name of the dance was derived from an incident that happened a long time ago where a giant used to attack and kill Fanti men at night.
+One night, when the giant was fighting the last man, a woman appeared and danced gracefully to distract the giant.
+She was praised for ending the fight (apata ampa).